 Every Friday, we pick 3 of the week’s most interesting stories from the world of 3d printing.

-If you want to understand how critical components are being made in advanced industries across the globe, check out the stories below — some that we published and some from other sources.
+If you want to understand how cars, planes, buildings and military systems will be made in the years ahead, check out the stories below — some that we published and some from other sources.

 1. Meet the 18 Year Old That Just 3D Printed the World's Smallest Satellite